Frequently asked questions

 Give us a call.
 We can come in as a consultant or we can assume your job entirely.
 It can look easy to make phone calls and get people on a schedule but when you have a 1 and done job it is harder to keep that schedule as time goes on.
 In every project there are unforeseen things and delays but when you are an owner-contractor, sometimes delays can be nothing more than a company padding their pockets and taking advantage of someone who doesn't know the industry.
 With years of experience and the intimate knowledge of the industry we are here to help.
 Feel free to call us, wither it is just questions to ease your mind or a site visit to actively help your project our consulting services can bring thing back in line.
 If that is not for you we are more than happy to assume the job in its entirety and you sit back and watch your project come to life.

-This is a loaded question to ask.
+This is a loaded question.
 The only answer that is correct is "it depends".
 Several factors go into every job.
 Elevation changes, ground type, scale of the project, if demolition is needed, materials to be used, change orders, weather, etc. Here is an average for a non complicated build to factor in small to large sizes.

 Decks - 2-3 weeks